 Tantalum remains a cornerstone of modern high-performance electronics.
 Its criticality, coupled with significant supply chain vulnerabilities and growing demand, underscores the urgent need for robust and sustainable recycling pathways.
 Waste tantalum capacitors, with their high concentration of the metal, represent the most logical and valuable secondary resource.
 While significant challenges remain, particularly in efficiently and economically removing the protective mold resin and handling miniaturized components, research is yielding promising solutions.

-Technologies like pyrolysis stand out for their potential efficiency and environmental credentials, while others like ionic liquids and supercritical water offer unique chemical advantages.
+Technologies like pyrolysis stand out for their potential efficiency and environmental credentials, while others, such as ionic liquids and supercritical water, offer unique chemical advantages.
 Continued innovation and investment in these recovery methods are essential.
 Establishing effective collection systems and integrating these advanced recycling techniques into the broader e-waste management infrastructure will be key to closing the loop, reducing reliance on primary mining, mitigating environmental impact, and ensuring a stable supply of this indispensable metal for the technologies of tomorrow.